antononcube/MathematicaForPrediction/MarkdownDocuments/Adaptive-Numerical-Lebesgue-integration-by-set-measure-estimates.md

 ### Profiling

-We can use NIntegrate`s utility functions for visualization and profiling in order to do comparison of the implemented algorithms with related ones (like "AdaptiveMonteCarlo") which NIntegrate has (or are plugged-in).
+We can use `NIntegrate`'s utility functions for visualization and profiling in order to do comparison of the implemented algorithms with related ones (like "AdaptiveMonteCarlo") which `NIntegrate` has (or are plugged-in).

     Needs["Integration`NIntegrateUtilities`"]